ChanduSharma/my-arch-custom-dotfiles/README.md

 7. Changed fonts to Roboto for i3status and titlebar.
 8. Changes border pixel size in i3 config.
 9. Added gaps inner and outer to i3 config.
-10.Added feh and nm_applet to execute on startup in i3 config.
+10. Added feh and nm_applet to execute on startup in i3 config.
-11.Added execution of i3 to xinitrc.
+11. Added execution of i3 to xinitrc.
 12. Added changes for urxvt in .Xresources.
-13.Changed the UUID of swap partition.
+13. Changed the UUID of swap partition.
-14.Added i3status.conf to home directory to edit i3 bar.
+14. Added i3status.conf to home directory to edit i3 bar.
-15.Changed rc.conf for changes in ranger.
+15. Changed rc.conf for changes in ranger.
-16.Changed i3status.conf file to change wireless presentation.
+16. Changed i3status.conf file to change wireless presentation.